NTIG-Uppsala/Classroom-Seating-Planner/docs/automatic-testing-system.md

 -   Navigate to `Test`>`Test Explorer`.
 -   Click `Run All Tests` or press `Ctrl+R, A` to build and run all the tests.

-If you recieve errors when trying to run the tests, try the following:
+If you receive errors when trying to run the tests, try the following:

 -   Make sure no windows from previous tests are still running.